homeownersplus/capstone_hoaplus/README.md

 ### Week 4 2022-12-04

+- centered table alignment in pdf reports
+- move form actions to the right side

+### Week 4 2022-12-04

 - fixed `tblameneties`, changed type of `amedesc` from int(11) to varchar(500)
 - fixed admin profile preview
 - updated layout of report tables